ngs-docs/angus/sourmash.md

 comparing or searching against only contain k-mers that are likely real, we don't want to trim potentially erroneous k-mers.
 Although most of the k-mers would be errors that we would trim, there is a chance we could accidentally remove **real** biological variation that is present at low abundance.
+Instead, we only want to trim adapters.
 + **Comparing reads against other reads**: Because both datasets likely have many erroneous k-mers, we want to remove the majority of these so as not to falsely deflate similarity between samples.
-Therefore, we want to trim what are likely erroneous k-mers from sequencing errors.
+Therefore, we want to trim what are likely erroneous k-mers from sequencing errors, as well as adapters.

 Let's download some raw sequencing reads and demonstrate what k-mer trimming looks like.